 Oklahoma Wesleyan University desires to enroll students who are genuinely interested in a Christian liberal arts education.
-We believe that a liberal arts education is defined by the pursuit of truth as revealed by Jesus Christ in all areas of study, therefore making Christ the foundation and center of all curricular and co-curricular activities.
+We believe that a liberal arts education is defined by the pursuit of truth as revealed in Jesus Christ in all areas of study, therefore making Christ the foundation and center of all curricular and co-curricular activities.

-Admission to the university is selective and based on the combined picture developed from the prospective student's transcripts, standardized test scores, high school class ranking, and other application materials.
+Admission and class placement to the university is selective and based on the combined picture developed from the prospective student's transcripts and corresponding GPA.
 Admission to the university does not constitute admission to any specific degree program.
 Additional admission requirements for such programs are indicated in this catalog under their respective listings.
 Further, a verbal offer of admission or a scholarship offer does not imply admission to the university.

-Oklahoma Wesleyan University, in compliance with Title VI of the Civil Rights Act of 1964 and Title IX of the Education Amendment of 1972, does not discriminate on the basis of race, color, national origin, or sex in any of its policies, practices, or procedures in the recruitment and admission of students and in the operation of all university programs, activities, and services.
+Oklahoma Wesleyan University, in compliance with Title VI of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972, does not discriminate on the basis of race, color, national origin, or sex in any of its policies, practices, or procedures in the recruitment and admission of students and in the operation of all university programs, activities, and services.